-One of the key objectives of our course is preparing you for chartered status.
+One of our key objectives is preparing you for professional membership.
 We will develop your technical ability, understanding of engineering principles, commercial flair and environmental awareness.
-In addition, you'll look at contractual issues, health and safety, business functionality, communication skills, report writing, code of conduct and your responsibility to a team.
+You will look at contractual issues, health and safety, business functionality, communication skills, report writing, codes of conduct and responsibilities to your team.

 Research Excellence Framework 2014

 Research Excellence Framework 2014: our University's results for the Architecture, Built Environment and Planning unit, which it entered for the first time, were impressive with 37% of its research being rated world leading or internationally excellent.

 You will have access to first-class teaching laboratories, including a full range of civil engineering testing equipment for hydraulics, geotechnics, highway materials, concrete, structures and general materials.
 Our civil engineering research facility - dedicated to the research work of students and staff - will be available to play a major role in your dissertation project.

 We will give you the opportunity to plan your own objectives for career development, setting up visits to sites and consultancy offices to aid your development, while engineering experts will share their expertise and experience in a series of guest talks.
 We will also encourage you to research and discuss current civil engineering issues on a regular basis.

 Mature ApplicantsOur University welcomes applications from mature applicants who demonstrate academic potential.
 We usually require some evidence of recent academic study, for example completion of an access course, however recent relevant work experience may also be considered.
 Please note that for some of our professional courses all applicants will need to meet the specified entry criteria and in these cases work experience cannot be considered in lieu.

 If you wish to apply through this route you should refer to our University Recognition of Prior Learning policy that is available on our website.